imaginando/imaginando.github.io/tv3/parameters.md

 - **Decay** - Decay time of the primary envelope.
 This envelope is fully responsible for the filter modulation, but factors only lightly into the amplitude envelope.

 - **Drive** - Pre-distortion signal gain.
-Adjust for harsher or lighter distortion.
+Adjust for harsher or softer distortion.

 - **Dry/Wet** - The dry/wet balance between the original and the distorted signal.